-In particular, there are not enough member speeches and club forums. - Some members do not behave properly at regular meetings. (private conversations, mobile phone etiquette, etc.) - Some members speak ill of others in the club and talk behind their backs. - Many members do not understand the Object of Rotary.
+In particular, there are not enough member speeches and club forums. - Some members do not behave properly during regular meetings. (private conversations, mobile phone etiquette, etc.) - Some members speak ill of others in the club and talk behind their backs. - Many members do not understand the Object of Rotary.
 (Few opportunities to learn about Rotary) - The start, progress, and end of regular meetings are not kept on time. - Regular meetings are not enjoyable, not attractive, not valuable or boring.
 (Many members wish they had not come to such meetings.) - Many members do not know how other clubs conduct their meetings.
 (Few members go to other clubs for make-up.) - Many members do not share the strengths and characteristics of their own club.
 (Many members can only describe their own club's features as fellowship and tradition.) - Few members donate to The Rotary Foundation.

 (There is insufficient momentum for donation itself.) - Few members join the club and there is insufficient momentum for membership growth. - Some members leave the club without experiencing the joy and pride of being a Rotarian.
+(Clubs are not being managed in a way that is full of the attraction and value of Rotary.)

 What do you think?
 It may be a good idea for clubs to conduct a survey $(\bigcirc \triangle \times)$ on the issues listed above.
-If you find any problematic situations, please discuss how to deal with them at your club's board meeting or regular club meeting.
+If you find any problematic situations, you should discuss how to deal with them at your club's board meeting or regular club meeting.
 For more information on how to respond, please refer to the next section, "Club Meeting Management", for hints.